You can totally just say you don’t know

 slip:4usupa1.

 Dang!
 That’s a eulogy.
 You should read the whole thing.
 And you should follow all of White’s links from therein.
-I’ve been following White and Patrick and “Popehat” from the beginning and it’s everything bit as awesome as White suggests in retrospect.
+I’ve been following White and Patrick and “Popehat” from the beginning and it’s every bit as awesome as White suggests in retrospect.

 ɕ